 Skip to main content

 When we were planning our new building, we really thought that we would love to give back to our community.
 We enjoy art, but neither of us is an artist, so we thought that we could share our wall space with local artists.
 By displaying local works, we can help people support the arts at home.
 Our hope is to provide some things you might not otherwise see.
 We have installed some permanent art hanging systems and will be featuring artists from time to time.
-If you are interested in having an opening in our office please contact Dr. Buchanan or Dr. Scheck
+If you are interested in having an opening in our office please contact us!

 Lindsay Loforte

-mischief they get into, we can’t help but forgive them.
+Our pets are family, our best friends, our precious babies.
+They make us laugh, cry, smile, and yell.
+Yet through it all, we love them.
+No matter the mischief they get into, we can’t help but forgive them.
 Our phones are full of their pictures and we’re quick to show anyone nearby who is willing to look.

 So, are we obsessed?
 Maybe a little; but there is no going back now.
 I have always been an animal lover.
 I grew up feeding stray cats, rescuing injured wild animals, pet-sitting reptiles from my school’s science department on summer break.
 But even from a young age, I planned to be an artist.